 What is value stream mapping?

-As the name suggests, a value stream map is a visual tool used for communicating complex information in a more digestible way.
-A value stream map shows all the critical steps in a product creation or service process.
-It also helps to identify the time and volume taken during each stage.
+It might sound complicated, but a value stream map is really just a visual tool to help deliver complex information in a more digestible way.
+It usually includes all the critical steps in a product creation or service process, identifying the time and work needed during each stage.

 To create a value stream map, you may choose to use a value chain diagram.
 A value chain diagram shows the various activities related to a material product or service.
 These are the activities that are typically referred to as "value streams."
 So when a value stream map is created, the information may come from here.

 The goal of mapping a value stream is to identify and reduce waste in that stream.
-Doing so can help improve the efficiency of the process.
+Doing so can deliver efficiency enhancement across the process.
 Think of it as a summarized version of your workflow from start to finish.
 It will be used to define, assess, and improve existing processes so that teams can create a better customer experience.

 What kinds of waste can you use value stream mapping to curb?